Control

-The Displays panel
+The Displays section

 A display is a screen players see — a TV, monitor, or browser tab showing the countdown, hints, and media.
-Open the Displays panel in the rail to see every display for the game and its current status.
+Open the Displays section in the rail to see every display for the game and its current status.

 • Refresh — reload the display, useful if it looks stuck or out of date.